jona937d/4_semester_jona21m9/Studytube.md

 ![1 st course instructor](https://github.com/jona937d/4_semester_jona21m9/assets/92019351/c5127bca-a35c-46b3-9047-21f56d842236)

-It contained the basic idea of being a software developer, different roles, programming languages and also some hands-on coding examples.
+The course contained the basic idea of being a software developer, different roles, programming languages and also some hands-on coding examples.
 I ended the course by doing an exam, that i will show in the picture dropdown.
 There will also be code snippets of the exercises.
 I think the course was a little easy, but i still think it benefitted me and freshened up my coding skills.
 </details>

 <details>